alexwlchan/alexwlchan.net/src/_drafts/finding-the-bottlenecks-in-an-ecs-cluster.md

 ```

 Occasionally this might throw a ValueError "max() arg is an empty sequence", if there are no data points in the response.
-Some of our apps scale down to zero when they aren't running, so you won't get any CPU utilisation statistics.
+Some of our apps stop running if they don't have any work to do, so you won't get any CPU utilisation statistics.
 We can handle that case as so:

 ```python